-The Company continues to monitor the development of COVID-19 and its impact on the Company's operations and liquidity.
+The Company continues to monitor the development of COVID-19 variants and their impacts on the Company's operations and liquidity.
 The Company manages liquidity risk and cash resources by monitoring regularly the actual and projected cash flows.
-Based on its 2021 annual budget approved by the board of directors, the Company has evaluated that it currently has sufficient liquidity for the next twelve months from the cash flows generated from the sale proceed and future advance royalty payments on the Naranjillo Property.

 Commodity Price risk